Dactylanthus taylorii: Description

 Dactylanthus taylorii is a round, warty, tuber-like stem (up to 50 cm wide) or haustorium with no roots, which draws nutrients from the roots of its host.
 Its leaves do not photosynthesise, and are reduced to floral bracts.
 Some plants have been aged in excess of 30 years old.
 Dactylanthus prefers damp but not waterlogged soil, and is often found at the head of small streams.
 It parasitises about 30 species of native hardwood trees and shrubs, preferring those growing in secondary forest on the margin of mature podocarp forest.
-Common hosts include patē/seven-finger (Schefflera digitata), five-finger (Neopanax arboreus), lemonwood (Pittosporum eugenioides), and putaputaweta (Carpodetus serratus).
+Common hosts include patē/seven-finger (Schefflera digitata), five-finger (Neopanax arboreus), lemonwood (Pittosporum eugenioides), and putaputawētā (Carpodetus serratus).

 Wood rose

 The plant takes its common name from the attachment point between tuber and host.
 The host's roots expand to form a fluted disk, resembling a flower.
 This growth was once dug up in the thousands, incidentally killing the Dactylanthus, and sold as a collectable, often ending up as "a mantlepiece curiosity."
 It is illegal to collect wood roses from public land, and harvesting this threatened species is strongly discouraged.